 Clients will receive an invitation for each Playlist shared with them.
 And they can easily review, give feedback, and even approve media—using free client review accounts.
 They can even have a conversation with the team and other Client users the Playlist has been shared with.

 Feedback from our Clients are all reflected in Shotgun as Client Notes which also come through our inbox.
 We can further manage our Client users via the Client User page in Shotgun.

-We can control the visibility of Client notes via permissions too.
+We can control visibility of Client notes via permissions too.

-Later, once we’ve gone through all of the steps in building our Signal Vehicle Asset, we’ll see that each step in our workflow has been completed and the Asset is ready to be used in Shots.
+Later, once we’ve gone through all of the steps in building our Drednot Asset, we’ll see that each step in our workflow has been completed and the Asset is ready to be used in Shots.

 And, once we have completed even more of our deliverables, we can compare bids versus actuals and watch our project evolve along the way with Production Insights—so we can apply our successes to our next project.